 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 If you've paid attention to the AwardWallet Blog long enough, you've likely seen several mentions of Seats.aero.
 As frequent award travelers, it's one of the tools we appreciate the most.
-Seats.aero makes searching for award availability far easier than digging around various airline websites in the hopes of stumbling across a bookable seat.
+Seats.aero makes searching for award availability far easier than digging through various airline websites in hopes of stumbling upon a bookable seat.

-For those looking to add another tool to their award travel arsenal — or replace one that's not working as before — this beginner's guide has everything you need to know about Seats.aero.
+For those looking to add another tool to their award travel arsenal, this beginner's guide has everything you need to know about Seats.aero.

 What Is Seats.aero?